 A criticism often levelled at ethical portfolios is they often opt for passive vehicles as a way to keep costs down, but this can reduce the manager's ability to keep to their ethical mandate.
 The Big Exchange, however, has deliberately chosen actively managed funds, with the rationale that this facilitates more mindful stock selection in line with ethical principles rather than just screening out the worst offenders in any given sector.

 In terms of fees, it charges a platform fee of 0.25%, which is relatively competitive.
 The underlying fund costs are obviously higher than with portfolios based around passive vehicles and typically range from 0.8% to 1.8% per year.
-Overall, it is difficult to judge The Big Exchange as it is so new-to-market but, on first inspection, it seems a viable proposition and should be attractive to those with more finely tuned ethical requirements from their investments.
+Overall, it is difficult to judge The Big Exchange as it is relatively new-to-market but, on first inspection, it seems a viable proposition and should be attractive to those with more finely tuned ethical requirements from their investments.

 In a similar way to The Big Exchange proposition, Triodos is a good option for those looking for actively managed, ethically driven investments rather than a cover-all passive alternative.
 The costs are in line with what you would expect to pay to invest in a single fund investment.
 Overall, it's a bolder choice than those offered by the platforms as it is centred on single funds, meaning it is probably better suited to investors with some prior experience of the markets.